10 Things All Investors Should Know

 Did you call your advisor in October of 2008 to say you were thinking of selling or investing?
 How about in November of 2007?
 Can you recall your emotions in December of 2018?

-Most investors, especially those without a complete and Private Wealth Design, make the same mistake over and over again—they buy high in the face of greed or FOMO, the fear of missing out, and/or they sell low in the face of fear.
+Most investors, especially those without a wealth strategy, make the same mistake over and over again—they buy high in the face of greed or FOMO, the fear of missing out, and/or they sell low in the face of fear.

-Our opinion is that it’s best to base investment decisions on your immediate need for cash and your retirement time horizon, which are components of a complete Private Wealth Design.
+Our opinion is that it’s best to base investment decisions on your immediate need for cash and your time horizon.
 Designing your wealth strategy while exercising patience and discipline are key components to successfully meeting your personal goals and objectives.
 Always know, “What’s the money for?” and never base your decisions on any fear or greed you may feel.

 4. Don’t try to get even.